KnowOneActual/PowerPoint_slideshow/README.md

-# SlideWrangler: Automated PowerPoint Slideshow Generator
+### SlideWrangler: Automated PowerPoint Slideshow Generator

 A Python script to instantly turn a folder of images into a polished, widescreen PowerPoint presentation.

-Perfect for event technicians, marketing teams, or anyone who needs to quickly create a looping slideshow from a batch of photos.
+This tool is featured in my blog post:[From Flash Drive Frenzy to Slideshow Serenity](https://blog.beaubremer.com/posts/slideshow_serenity/)

 ## The Problem It Solves